its2easy/animate-images/readme.md

 Show a frame with a specified number

 `parameters`
-- frameNumber {Number} - Frame number
+- frameNumber {number} - Number of the frame to show
 ```javascript
 instance.setFrame(35);
 ```
-`returns` {Object} - plugin instance
+`returns` {AnimateImages} - plugin instance

 ---

 ### playTo
-Starts the animation, which plays until the specified frame number
+Start animation. that plays until the specified frame number

 `parameters`
-- frameNumber {Number} - Target frame number
+- frameNumber {number} - Target frame number
 ```javascript
 // if current frame is 30 of 100, it will play from 30 to 85,
 // if current frame is 95, it will play from 95 to 85
 instance.playTo(85);
 ```
-`returns` {Promise&lt;Object&gt;} - Promise, that resolves after the animation end, receives plugin instance as a parameter to resolve function
+`returns` {AnimateImages} - plugin instance

 ---

 ### playFrames
-Starts animation in the current direction with the specified number of frames in queue.
-If `options.loop: false` animation will stop when it reaches the first or the last frame.
+Start animation in the current direction with the specified number of frames in queue.
+If `loop: false` animation will stop when it reaches the first or the last frame.

 `parameters`
-- numberOfFrames {Number} - Number of frames to play
+- numberOfFrames {number} - Number of frames to play
 ```javascript
 instance.playFrames(200);
 ```
-`returns` {Promise&lt;Object&gt;} - Promise, that resolves after the animation end, receives plugin instance as a parameter to resolve function
+`returns` {AnimateImages} - plugin instance

 ---

-### reset
-Stop the animation and return to the first frame

-`returns` {Object} - plugin instance

----

-### destroy
-Stop animation, clear the canvas and remove event handlers.
-Method doesn't remove canvas element from the DOM

----

 ### setReverse
-Changes `reverse` option
+Change the direction of the animation.
+Alias to ```setOption('reverse', true)```

 `parameters`
-- reverse {Boolean} - true for backward animation, false for forward
+- reverse {boolean} - true for backward animation, false for forward
 ```javascript
 instance.setReverse(true);
 ```
-`returns` {Object} - plugin instance
+`returns` {AnimateImages} - plugin instance

+---

+### getReverse
+Get current reverse option.
+Alias to ```getOption('reverse')```

+`returns` {boolean} - reverse or not

 ---